emrahyurtlu/DotNet8AuthorizedAccessToSignalR/README.md

-# Net8Identity
+# Net8Identity With SignalR

-## Step1: Migrate the initial tables

-dotnet ef database update
+You have a default user on local Sqlite database.
+Email: test@test.com
+Password: Password12\*

-## Step2: Run the application
+## Step1: Run the application

+cd project_folder\Backend
 dotnet run

-## Step3: Visit the url

-http://localhost:5034/swagger/index.html
+Optional: If you need or wonder the identity endpoints, you should visit the url below: http://localhost:5034/swagger/index.html
 You will get all the endpoints on swagger screen.

-## Step4: Register a user
+## Step2: Starting React project

+cd project_folder\Frontend
+npm run dev